Tips + Tricks

 Pictured: Lala Bumper Sectional in New Delhi Bleach fabric

-Below we're breaking down five helpful tips to find the most comfortable couch or comfortable sectional for you.
+Below we're breaking down five helpful tips to find the most comfortable couch or sectional for you.

 TIP #1

-Start with the right sofa seat depth for you
+Start with seat depth

 Finding the right seat depth starts with thinking about how you like to sit.
 Do you mostly sit with your feet on the floor, or do you like to tuck your legs in?